 (c) two additional units in a language other than English for a total of three units and the Regents comprehensive assessment in that language when available.
-In those languages for which no Regents comprehensive assessment is available, a locally developed test, which is aligned to the checkpoint B learning standards for languages other than English, may be administered, provided, however, that due to the COVID-19 crisis districts may exempt students from passing a locally developed test where a student has earned three units of credit in a language other than English by the end of the 2019-20 school year.
-Where a student has been exempted from a locally developed test no score shall be recorded on the student's transcript or permanent record for such test.
+In those languages for which no Regents comprehensive assessment is available, a locally developed test, which is aligned to the checkpoint B learning standards for languages other than English, may be administered, provided, however, that for the 2019-2020 and 2020-2021 school years, due to the COVID-19 crisis, districts may exempt students from passing a locally developed test where a student has earned three units of credit in a world language by the end of the 2020-2021 school year.
+Where a student has been exempted from a locally developed test aligned to the Checkpoint B learning standards, no score shall be recorded on the student's transcript or permanent record for such test.
 A student identified as having a disability that adversely affects the ability to learn a language may be excused from the language other than English requirement set forth in this subparagraph if such student's individualized education program indicates that such requirement is not appropriate to the student's special educational needs.
 Such a student need not have a sequence in a language other than English but must meet the requirements for the total number of credits required for a diploma.
-Students completing a five-unit sequence in career and technical education or the arts (visual arts, music, dance, and theatre) are not required to complete the additional two units of the language other than English requirement for the Regents diploma with advanced designation but must still meet the requirements for the total number of units of credit.
+Students completing a five-unit sequence in career and technical education or the arts (visual arts, music, dance, and theatre) are not required to complete the additional two units of the language other than English requirement for the total number of units of credit.